nfolkman/My-Book-List/README.md

 This was easier than we expected.
 Passport and Mongoose do a lot of the heavy lifting.

 Coding this as a group was also surprisingly effective.
 Rather than being a case of "too many cooks spoil the broth," we would each catch issues the others would miss and could cover for each others' weaker points.
-The asynchronus features of git are probably more powerful for seasoned developers, but for a group of developers still getting a handle on some of the tech, replit simplified collaboration considerably.
+Although the asynchronus features of git probably offer a more powerful approach to collaboration, as a group of developers still getting a handle on some of the tech and working with very limited time, replit was king.

 ## If you want to run this code yourself: